-The rack gear was determined to have an optimal radius of 3.505 m (11.5') for this size and weight of leaf.
-The only feasible location (s) for the rack to be mounted were the bottom flange of the bascule girder or the bottom flange of the trunnion girder.
+The rack gear was determined to have an optimal radius of 3.276 m (10.75') for the size and weight of leaf.
+The only feasible location(s) for the rack to be mounted was the bottom flange of the bascule girder or the bottom flange of the trunnion girder.
 This provided very limited choices as to location of the pinion and main drive shaft due to pier configuration and storm tide elevation.
-After studying several combinations, the rack/pinion arrangement shown in Figure 6 was determined to be the optimum layout.
+After studying several combinations, the rack/pinion arrangement shown in Figure 7 was determined to be the optimum layout.
 From this point, three options were studied for driving the pinion gear: